Shortlist Announced For The Stage Debut Awards 2020

 - Rachel Nwokoro for Little Baby Jesus at the Orange Tree Theatre, London

-- Jessica Rhodes for The Sugar Syndrome at the Orange Tree Theatre, Londona??
+- Jessica Rhodes for The Sugar Syndrome at the Orange Tree Theatre, London

-- Khai Shaw for Little Baby Jesus at the Orange Tree Theatre, Londona??
+- Khai Shaw for Little Baby Jesus at the Orange Tree Theatre, London

-- Bobby Stallwood for Faith, Hope and Charity at The National Theatre, London a??
+- Bobby Stallwood for Faith, Hope and Charity at the National Theatre, London

 Best Performer in a Musical